Pinellas County, Florida

-Pinellas County (/pɪˈnɛləs/, pih-NEL-əss) is a county located on the west central coast of the U.S. state of Florida.
-As of the 2020 census, the population was 959,107.
-It is the most densely populated county in Florida.
-The county is part of the Tampa–St. Petersburg–Clearwater, Florida Metropolitan Statistical Area.
+Pinellas County (/pɪˈnɛləs/, pih-NEL-əss) is located on the west central coast of the U.S. state of Florida.
+As of the 2020 census, the population was 959,107, making it the seventh-most populous county in the state.
+It is also the most densely populated county in Florida, with 1,326 residents per square kilometer.
+The county is part of the Tampa–St. Petersburg–Clearwater Metropolitan Statistical Area.
 Clearwater is the county seat.
-St. Petersburg is the largest city as well as the largest city in Florida that is not a county seat.
+St. Petersburg is the largest city in the county, as well as the largest city in Florida that is not a county seat.

 History

 Pre-European settlement

+The first evidence of human habitation in what is now Pinellas County comes from Weedon Island.
+Various stone tools dated to the Middle Archaic Period (5000-3000 BCE) have been found on the island.

 When Europeans first reached the Pinellas peninsula, the Tampa Bay area was inhabited by people of the Safety Harbor culture.
 The Safety Harbor culture area was divided into chiefdoms.
-One documented chiefdom in what is now Pinellas County was that of the Tocobaga, who occupied a town and large temple mound, the Safety Harbor site, overlooking the bay in what is now Safety Harbor.
-The modern site is protected and can be visited as part of the County's Philippe Park.
+One documented chiefdom in what is now Pinellas County was that of the Tocobaga, who occupied a town and large temple mound, the Safety Harbor site, overlooking Safety Harbor in what is now the eponymous town of Safety Harbor.

 Spanish and British Florida

 During the early 16th century Spanish explorers discovered and slowly began exploring Florida, including Tampa Bay.
-In 1528 Panfilo de Narvaez landed in Pinellas, and 10 years later Hernando de Soto is thought to have explored the Tampa Bay Area.
+In 1528 Pánfilo de Narváez landed in Pinellas, and 10 years later Hernando de Soto is thought to have explored the Tampa Bay area.
 By the early 18th century the Tocobaga had been virtually annihilated, having fallen victim to European diseases from which they had no immunity, as well as European conflicts.
-Later Spanish explorers named the area Punta Piñal (Spanish for "Point of Pines" or "Piney Point").
+Later Spanish explorers named the area Punta Pinal (Spanish for "Point of Pines" or "Piney Point").
 After trading hands multiple times between the British and the Spanish, Spain finally ceded Florida to the United States in 1821, and in 1823 the U.S. Army established Fort Brooke (later Tampa).